Energy and Climate Change

 Addressing climate-related risks

 Through our Enterprise Risk Management (ERM) program, we identify and assess climate-related risks.
-The Business Continuity Plans (BCP) we implement at each site help prevent and protect our operations against climate change and natural disasters (see Risk Management).
-We adopt a bottom-up approach to assess risks, allowing us to zoom in on a specific site or zoom out at a Company level.
-Benchmarking helps us identify the types of risks and the sites most exposed.
+The business continuity plans we implement at each site help prevent and protect our operations against climate change and natural disasters (see Risk Management).
+We adopt a bottom-up approach to assessing risks, allowing us to zoom in on a specific site or to zoom out at Company level.
+Benchmarking helps us identify the sites most at risk and the risk drivers.

 Contributing to the Sustainable Development Goals

 Our commitments and programs related to Energy and Climate Change as described above contribute to:

 SDG target 7.3 – By 2030, double the global rate of improvement in energy efficiency.

 SDG target 8.4 – Improve progressively, through 2030, global resource efficiency in consumption and production.

 SDG target 13.1 – Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries.